BarbaraAngelesOrtiz/NASA-SPACE-APPS-2025-Field-Spectrum/README.md

 Conversely, in **September/October 2024**, late-season frosts affected central and southern agricultural regions, with temperatures dropping as low as, 4°C, damaging sensitive crops and impacting local food production.\[5\]\[6\]

-To study these phenomena, two custom scripts were developed and executed using the **Sentinel Hub EO Browser tool**, leveraging **Landsat 8-9 OLI-TIRS Collection 2 Level 1** imagery and **Synthetic Aperture Radar (SAR) data**.
+To study these phenomena, two custom scripts were developed and executed using the **Sentinel Hub EO Browser tool**, leveraging **Landsat 8-9 OLI-TIRS Collection 2 Level 1** imagery and **Sentinel 1 Synthetic Aperture Radar (SAR) data**.
 The scripts are designed to visualize and monitor agricultural stress caused by extreme climatic events.\[11\]

 1.  **Drought and Heatwave Script**